-- 1. Fidèle Mulindahabi (hereinafter referred to as "the Applicant"), is a national of the Republic of Rwanda, residing in Kigali, and the owner of four (4) transport mini-buses. - 2.
-The Application is filed against the Republic of Rwanda (hereinafter referred to as the "Respondent State") which became a party to the African Charter on Human and Peoples' Rights (hereinafter referred to as "the Charter") on 21 October 1986 and to the Protocol on 25 May 2004.
-It also deposited on 22 January 2013, the Declaration provided for under Article 34(6) of the Protocol by which it accepted the jurisdiction of the Court to receive applications from individuals and Non-Governmental Organisations.
+1. Fidèle Mulindahabi (hereinafter referred to as "the Applicant"), is a national of the Republic of Rwanda residing in Kigali, who claims to have been the victim of violations by the Respondent State of the right to an adequate standard of living for himself and his family.

+2. The Application is filed against the Republic of Rwanda (hereinafter referred to as the "Respondent State") which became a party to the African Charter on Human and Peoples' Rights (hereinafter referred to as "the Charter") on 21 October 1986 and to the Protocol on 25 May 2004.
+It also deposited on 22 January 2013 the Declaration provided for under Article 34(6) of the Protocol by which it accepted the jurisdiction of the Court to receive applications from individuals and Non-Governmental Organisations.
 On 29 February 2016, the Respondent State notified the Chairperson of the African Union Commission of its intention to withdraw the said Declaration.
 The African Union Commission transmitted to the Court, the notice of withdrawal on 3 March 2016.
-By a ruling dated 3 June 2016, the Court decided that the withdrawal by the Respondent State would take effect from 1 March 2017.1
+By a ruling dated 3 June 2016, the Court decided that the withdrawal by the Respondent State would take effect from 1 March 2017.